Menersar/GVSCoaster/README.md

       <a href="#respository-structure">Respository Structure</a>
     </li>
     <li>
-      <a href="#Setup-for-MQTT-Connection-for-the-Galvanic-Vestibular-Stimulation-GVS">Setup for MQTT Connectiontasd</a>
+      <a href="#setup-for-mqtt-connection-for-the-galvanic-vestibular-stimulation-gvs">Setup for MQTT Connectiontasd</a>
     </li>
   </ol>
 </details>